nekotoarts/nekotoarts.github.io/_teaching/Polar_Water_Breakdown.md

 >
 > Polar coordinates, instead, denote the position of something by using two values: the distance along a line, and the angle at which the line is rotated, mathematically expressed as $(r, \theta)$.
 For example, $(10, 0.3)$ in polar coordinates denotes 10 units along a line that has been rotated 0.3 radians from the "x-axis".

 In effect, using polar coordinates gives us very circular looking textures.
-Here's the function that does that:
+Here's the function that does that (Godot Shaders, 2021):

 ```glsl
 vec2 polar_coordinates(vec2 uv, vec2 center, float zoom, float repeat)